itrascastro/rgardler.github.io/_posts/2015-07-18-docker-container-for-jekyll.md

 Now just visit the site at http://CLIENT_IP:4000

-This isn't perfect, for example when viewing the index page we don't see excepts from the posts we see the whole post.
+This isn't perfect, for example when viewing the index page we don't see excerpts from the posts (as we do on the live site) however, we see the whole post instead.
 But it is a good start.

 ## Windows Gotchas